-You should not take Actamin if you are allergic to it, or if you have severe liver disease.
+You should not take Actamin if you are allergic to it, or if you take other medications that contain this medicine.

 How should I take Actamin?

-Children younger than 12 years old: Do not take more than 5 doses of Actamin in 24 hours.
-Use only the number of milligrams per dose that is recommended for the child's weight and age.
-Use exactly as directed on the label.
+Children younger than 12 years old: Do not take more than 5 doses of children's formula Actamin in 24 hours.

 Stop taking Actamin and call your doctor if: